Close Menu

 If your kids have an age gap of four years or more, you already have a peer mentorship program under your roof.

-In our case, that’s a six-year gap between our 8-year-old daughter and our 2-year-old son.
+In our case, there is a six-year gap between our 8-year-old daughter and our 2-year-old son.

-Once I stopped trying to run every “training session” myself and handed the whiteboard marker to her, everything changed.
+Once I stopped trying to run every learning session myself and handed the whiteboard marker to her, everything changed.

 Every time I try to teach my 2-year-old his numbers or new words, it turns into a battle of wills.